 - Keynote presentations, participatory discussions, and exercises;

 - Case Studies from national/local governments and group analysis;

-- Tools developed and used in the field of combating human trafficking;
+- Analysis of tools developed and used in the field of human trafficking;

 High-level authorities and experts from local authorities, representatives from NGO and community-based organizations, journalists, academic institutions, and other local actors within the Asia-Pacific region